Chapter Twenty-Five: Eda-Kimoto:

-“Proud family?!?” she snapped.
-“You’re nothing but a bunch of murderers!”
-Haruka became angry.
-She telepathically slapped Anna in the face.
+“Proud family?!?” she snapped, “You’re nothing but a bunch of murderers!”
+Haruka became angry and telepathically slapped Anna in the face.
 The younger woman yelped in pain.

-“No!” the odd hag snapped.
-“You don’t know anything!
-Your father blinded you from your true potential!
+“No!” the old hag snapped, “You don’t know anything!
+Your father blinded you from your true potential.
 He wouldn’t teach you witchcraft.
 Your father was scared of you because you inherited the kitsune instead of my more worthy grandchildren!
-What a waste!
 You are a waste!
 How pathetic!
 You’re just like Iwao!”

 “Don’t limp Kato-san into this fucking mess!”
 Anna yelled.

-“Oh but I must!”
-Haruka insisted.
-“Iwao’s grandmother is my grandmother’s cousin!”
+“Oh, but I must!”
+Haruka insisted, “Iwao’s grandmother is my grandmother’s cousin!”
 Anna’s eyes widened.
-Haruka smirked at her.
+The old woman smirked at her.

-“Oh yes,” she went on.
-“My family took in many orphans and run away in case we died before we made the kills.
-Mayumi was a pregnant teenage runaway when my great-great uncle found her.
+“Oh yes,” she went on, “My family took in many orphans and runaways in case we died before we made the kills.
+Mimiko was a pregnant teenage runaway when my great-great uncle found her.
 Instead of killing her like he had planned to do originally, my great-great uncle took the silly girl in.
 She was happy with her new family until she learned the truth.
-But yet, Mayumi stayed because of her daughter.
-But when the daughter was twelve, she and her mother ran away from home.
+Yet, Mimiko stayed because of her daughter.
+When the daughter was twelve, she and her mother ran away from our home because of a man.
 Years later, Kato, my sister, and I were born.
 So yes, your father and Iwao are all bound into our blood, their choice or not!”
 Haruka held the silver snake decorated knife to her side.

-“And now,” the old lady said.
-“You know about our family’s blood-stained curse.
+“And now,” the old lady said, “You know about our family’s blood-stained curse.
 So, you must die as the sacrifice to my kitsune!”
 Anna tightly shut her eyes as her grandmother raised her knife high above her head.
-This was it.
-This was it.